openafs-contrib/ansible-openafs/docs/source/usage.rst

 * **source** - Install from source code.
 * **none** - Skip installation tasks.

-Different installation methods may be used on each remote node, however the if installing a client and server on the same node, the same installation method must be specific for both the client and server roles.
+Different installation methods may be used on each remote node.
+However, when installing a client and server on the same node, the same installation method must be specified for the client and server roles, that is, you cannot mix installation methods on a given node.

 The installation method is stored id the ``/etc/ansible/facts.d/openafs.fact`` json file on the remote node.
 This file must be changed if you want to change